 Most dehumidifiers have what’s called a humidistat.
 In the same way, a thermostat measures ambient temperature and lets your HVAC system know when to cycle up or power down, the humidistat is designed to alert a dehumidifier that humidity is above the levels you’ve chosen.
-From there, the dehumidifier moves a large volume of air over cool coils which causes airborne moisture to condense, from which it drips into a reservoir that can either be manually drained (as is the case with portables) or can drain outside the unit.
+From there, the dehumidifier moves a large volume of air over cool coils, which causes airborne moisture to condense, dripping into a reservoir that can either be manually drained (as is the case with portables) or drained outside the unit.

 Types of Dehumidifiers

 Whole-home dehumidifiers typically take two forms.
 One uses the existing HVAC ductwork, while the other is ductless and works similarly to a ductless split system.
-There are also portable dehumidifiers; by themselves, they aren’t enough to address your whole home, but they’re perfect if your indoor moisture problem is confined to a smaller area like a laundry room or basement.
-If you’re unsure which type will work best for you, we can inspect your home and make suggestions.
+There are also portable dehumidifiers; they aren’t enough to address your whole home, but they’re perfect if your indoor moisture problem is confined to a smaller area like a laundry room or basement.
+We can inspect your home and make suggestions if you’re unsure which type will work best for you.

 Whole-Home Dehumidifier Pros and Cons